 +I think I develop a crush on the woman my ex boyfriend ends up dating.
 She and I become good friends and cuddle in my bed with her son.
 I wish we could kiss.

-+Many of my friends are in the LGBTQQI spectrum, and I see myself more as a cis ally simply because I can’t claim that I’ve been part of a relationship that isn’t opposite-sex.
++Many of my friends are LGBTQQI+, and I see myself more as a cis, straight ally simply because I can’t claim that I’ve been part of a relationship that isn’t opposite-sex, and I definitely identify as a woman.
 I don’t think I can be omnisexual until I can prove it.
 I attend the NC Pride Festival and march in the parade with my church, wearing a rainbow sheet as a cape.
-It is my first glimpse into a celebratory, accepting, loving world of people who are gay, lesbian, trans, queer, questions, intersex, asexual, or allies.
-I feel safe enough to yell, “I love you!” to the people who show up to hold signs with hateful messages on them about gay people.
+It is my first glimpse into a celebratory, accepting, loving world of people who are gay, lesbian, trans, queer, questions, intersex, asexual, or allies (and more).
+I feel safe enough to yell, “I love you!” as a counter-protest to the people who show up to hold signs with hateful messages on them about gay people.

 +After another break up I reconnect with one of my girlfriends from college and we spend some nights together.
 We make out and a couple times we have sex and I have no idea what I’m doing.
 It feels good to touch and be touched by someone with the same body parts I have.
 I feel like I understand what feels good to her even if I am awkward and nervous and afraid.
 I only know how this works with a penis and I don’t want to mess up and oh. my. goodness.